gazebosim/docs/ros_installation.md

 ### Gazebo Fortress

-Gazebo Fortress can be also used with ROS 2 Galactic and ROS 1 Noetic, the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) supports the compilation from source.
+Gazebo Fortress can be also used with ROS 2 Galactic and ROS 1 Noetic, [`ros_gz`](https://github.com/gazebosim/ros_gz) supports the compilation from source.

  * Follow [these instruction to install gz-fortress](https://gazebosim.org/docs/fortress/install_ubuntu#binary-installation-on-ubuntu) from osrfoundation.org repository
- * Follow the instructions to compile the ros_gz bridge from source in a colcon workspace
+ * Follow the instructions to compile `ros_gz` from source in a colcon workspace
    * [ROS 2 Galactic](https://github.com/gazebosim/ros_gz/tree/galactic#from-source)
      * Be sure of using `export GZ_VERSION=fortress`
    * [ROS1 Noetic](https://github.com/gazebosim/ros_gz/tree/noetic#from-source)
      * Be sure of using `export GZ_VERSION=fortress`

 ### Gazebo Edifice
-Gazebo Edifice can be also used with ROS2 Foxy, ROS2 Rolling and ROS1 Noetic, the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) supports the compilation from source.
+Gazebo Edifice can be also used with ROS2 Foxy, ROS2 Rolling and ROS1 Noetic, [`ros_gz`](https://github.com/gazebosim/ros_gz) supports the compilation from source.

  * Folow [the instruction to install gz-edifice](https://gazebosim.org/docs/edifice/install_ubuntu#binary-installation-on-ubuntu) from osrfoundation.org repository
- * Follow the instructions to compile the ros_gz bridge from source in a colcon workspace
+ * Follow the instructions to compile `ros_gz` from source in a colcon workspace
    * [ROS 2 Foxy](https://github.com/gazebosim/ros_gz/tree/foxy#from-source)
      * Be sure of using `export GZ_VERSION=edifice`
    * [ROS 2 Rolling](https://github.com/gazebosim/ros_gz/tree/ros2#from-source)